 Upon the death of the last Life Tenant Owner the property automatically belongs to the Remainder Owner(s), without any requirement of Probate for the real estate.
 This is extremely advantageous (especially where there is little or no other probate property).
 Thus, costs and delays of probate are avoided when the property is owned in the Life Estate ownership form.

-No Consequence: If the deceased Life Tenant Owner(s) has assets with a value of more than the Estate tax value (currently $3.5 million dollars federally in Year 2009, or $1 million dollars in Massachusetts in Year 2009) at the time of their death, an Estate tax return would have to be filed and Estate taxes paid before title to the real estate would be clear.
-Whether or not the real estate is owned in Life Estate ownership form has no effect whatsoever on whether or not Estate taxes must be filed.
+No Consequence: If the deceased Life Tenant Owner(s) has assets with a value of more than the Estate tax value (currently $5.2 million dollars federally in Year 2015, or $1 million dollars in Massachusetts in Year 2015) at the time of their death, an Estate tax return would have to be filed and Estate taxes paid before title to the real estate would be clear.
+Whether or not the real estate is owned in Life Estate ownership form has no effect whatsoever on whether or not Estate taxes must be filed as the value of the property is included in the estate of the Life Tenant Owner.

 A Life Tenant's Right to Occupancy is Protected Regardless of Risks, Debts, or Actions of Remainder Owners: The Remainder Owner's problems cannot effect the Life Tenant's absolute and exclusive right to use and occupancy of the property during the Life Tenant's lifetime.
 The Remainder Owner(s) may experience certain hardships (such as: financial difficulties - bankruptcy; marital problems - divorce, lawsuits - personal injuries or other types of lawsuits, etc.).
 However, these problems cannot affect the Life Tenant's rights to the property.
 However, if the parents (John and Mary Elder in our example) had gifted their real estate outright to their three (3) children, rather than retaining a Lifetime interest, then these same types of problems for John and Mary's children would place John and Mary at risk of losing their home.
 Thus, the Life Tenant form ownership protects John and Mary's home from their children's problems, unlike a gift of the home to the children, which would place John and Mary's home at risk.